 Over the course of the fellowship year, fellows will engage in three major programmatic components: mentorship, internship, and the Patricia Roberts Harris Annual Lecture in Public Affairs.
-In addition, fellows will be tasked with participating in various service-learning opportunities to continue building on the skills learned and strengthened during their internship.
+In addition, fellows will participate in various service-learning opportunities throughout the fellowship period.

 - Fellows and Mentors will meet at least once a month to discuss career goals and interests.

-- Fellows will be required to submit brief blog reflections during the mentorship and internship component of the fellowship.
+- Fellows will submit brief blog reflections during the mentorship and internship component of the fellowship.

-Internship – PRH Fellows will be placed at a summer internship internationally or in D.C., with the goal of supplementing coursework, encouraging students to consider a career in public affairs, and assuring students stand out in the competitive job market.
+Internship – PRH Fellows will have access to personalized assistance securing a domestic or international internship.
+Internships will supplement coursework, encourage students to consider a career in public affairs, and assure students stand out in the competitive job market.

 - Fellows may opt to create their own internship experience that will be subject to the PRH Program Coordinator’s approval.

 - Fellows will be required to submit blog posts to serve as a record of their internship experience.

 Patricia Roberts Harris Annual Lecture – PRH Fellows will assist with the planning and logistics of the lecture, which is designed to encourage critical analysis on timely issues in the field of international public affairs.

 - The PRH Annual Lecture convenes speakers to discuss pressing socio-political issues, and the speaker, also known as the Visiting Fellow, will engage in informal seminars with students and faculty while on campus.